jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 ## Web Services

-Outline

-* Overview
-  * Change to Service::Response, ResponseStream and why
-  * Service also needs a tokio::reactor::Handle
-  * Launching server needs to be unpacked
-* Service
-  * Design changes (ResponseStream and tokio::reactor::Handle)
-  * /web_api
-  * /test.html
-    * Client creation
-	* Mapping the client future
-* Server creation
-  * Manually create tokio reactor
-  * Pass handle to Service

 Using `tokio` aware i/o removes the need for separate threads.
 However, building the server is more complex so we can pass a handle to the tokio reactor to our service.
 Our service needs this handle to launch `tokio` based i/o.

-Mapping the responses to our web queries to the bobidies of our responses does not result in a `hyper::Body`.
+Mapping the responses to our web queries to the bodies of our responses does not result in a `hyper::Body`.
 The most straightforward way of dealing with this is to use a trait object as the body type of our Service::Response.